 Trying too hard.

-If you still cannot seem to understand what is going wrong, go back to the basics of magick and how it works.
+If you applied all of these troubleshooting tips to your candle magick and still can't seem to understand what's going wrong, go back to the basics of spellcraft and how it works.
 You could be missing a vital piece of the puzzle that leads to effective magick.